Wistoria: Wand and Sword: Main characters

 The main protagonist.
 He is a sixth-year student at Rigarden Magical Academy, shunned by his peers due to his lack of magical aptitude.
 He is also a childhood friend of Magia Vander member Elfaria until their differing stations separated them.
 Having vowed to reunite with her one day, he strives to earn enough academy points to graduate and join her in the Ice Faction.
-After finally graduating, however, he is instead recruited by the Thunder Faction.
+After finally graduating, however, no faction initially wants him, and he later ends up in the Lightning Faction.

 Although unable to use magic, he is highly knowledgeable and an incredibly skilled swordsman, capable of countering his opponents after just witnessing their attacks once.
 He later discovers that he has an ability called "Wis", which lets him absorb others' magic and infuse it into his sword.